dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 ## Using Python

-But, as time went by, we wanted to rewrite all the build scripts in Python (a nice language that runs quite nicely on a number of various platforms, maybe you've heard about it), so that we could factorize some of the code.
+But, as time went by, we wanted to rewrite all the build scripts in Python -- a nice language that runs quite nicely on a number of various platforms, maybe you've heard about it -- so that we could factorize some of the code.
 (For instance, running `git pull` to update the sources before building)

 On Linux and macOS it was easy: